Operating sports clubs safely

 Outdoor sport facilities can open to the public from 29 March

-- People using your facility for outdoor sport must adhere to the rules on social contact.
+- People using outdoor sports facilities must adhere to the rules on social contact.
 People can meet outdoors in groups of up to 6 people, or as a group of 2 households, for exercise or recreation.
-Where people are indoors (for example, walking through an indoor reception to get to an outdoor sport pitch), they must not loiter or gather with people from outside their household/support/childcare bubble.

 - Outdoor sport for adults and children can take place in larger numbers, where it is formally organised (for example, by a national governing body, business or charity) and follows COVID-secure guidance.